Abhayapuri: Bijni Kingdom

 Under the Mughal rule, the Bijni king Bijit Narayan paid a tribute of Rs.
 5,998 which was afterward commuted to an annual delivery of 68 elephants.
 During the last two decades of the 17th century, the Mughals lost their influence on Assam while the East India Company gradually started strengthening their foothold in different parts of India including Bengal.

 The East India Company was awarded the 'diwani' or overlordship of Bengal by the empire following the Battle of Buxar in 1764 and the company came to an agreement (known as Permanent Settlement) with Bengali landlords in 1793 to fix revenues to be raised from land.
-With the Treaty of Yandaboo in 1826, the East India Company finally took control of the both Eastern Assam and Western Assam.
+With the Treaty of Yandaboo in 1826, the East India Company finally took control of Upper Assam.
 However, it was doubtful whether Goalpara was ever included in the Permanent Settlement.
 According to The Imperial Gazetteer of India, a small assessment from the Bijni kingdom was always accepted in lieu of land revenue, though it has sometimes been argued it was nothing more than a tribute.
 The Imperial Gazetteer of India, which was published in 1902, states that the Bijni family paid a revenue of Rs.
 1,500 and cesses amounting to nearly Rs.
 19,000 for an estate which covered an area of 950 sqmi with an estimated rent-roll of Rs.
 2 lakh.

 On the conclusion of the Bhutan war (or Duar War) fought between British India and Bhutan in 1864–1865, the Bijni family put forward claims to hold a large tract of land in the Eastern Duar which they alleged that they were in possession under the Bhutan government.
 The claim was admitted and in 1870 a settlement was effected with the Court of Wards on behalf of the minor Bijni Raja.
 The present extent of the estate to which they were entitled was still matter of uncertainty, but in 1882 it was ruled by the government of India that the Raja should receive 130000 acre of land.
 These estates generally remained under the direct management of the government, who allowed to the Raja 7.5 percent of the collections as his share of profits.